-The University currently offers 23 programs at the master's level and 11 Ph.D. programs distributed across 10 colleges in the specializations of engineering, management, Sharia and Islamic studies, law, translation, Arabic language, history, communication, computer sciences, applied sociology, medicine, engineering management, pharmacy, physiotherapy, chemistry, biotechnology and leadership in higher education.
-As a part of the 2014-2019 University Strategic Plan, future plans are underway to offer additional programs from departments with the resources necessary to realize the University's vision.
-The College also publishes a handbook to explain the method for writing Master and Ph.D. theses.
-The work of the College of Graduate Studies is supported by an academic council, the Graduate Studies Council, which is chaired by the Dean of the College of Graduate Studies.
+The University currently offers two higher diploma program, 30 master programs, and 13 Ph.D. programs distributed across 12 colleges.
+As a part of the 2020-2024 University Strategic Plan, future plans are underway to offer additional programs from departments with the resources necessary to realize the University's vision.
+The work of the College of Graduate Studies is supported by an academic council, the Graduate Studies Council, which is chaired by the Vice-Chancellor for Research and Graduate Studies.
 The council represents all of the UOS colleges that have graduate programs.
 The council takes decisions and makes recommendations to ensure the development of these programs and their continued excellence.

-Currently, the Department of Graduate Studies falls under the College of Graduate Studies and assumes the following responsibilities:
+The College of Graduate Studies assumes the following responsibilities:

 2. Arranging the process of academic supervision for master's theses and Ph.D. dissertations.

 3. Providing teaching assistant scholarships to distinguished students.